tatsumara/amusic/README.md

 This is the Altair music bot!
 I decided to make music functionality a separate bot altogether, as this is quite a massive undertaking.

 ## Usage example
+Requires ``ffmpeg`` to be installed on your system, unless you're using the docker image.
 This bot is not at all functional currently!
 I have *not* implement *any* functionality, this currently just serves as a placeholder.
 ## TODO
 * Get basic play functionality to work